thehonorguard/mkdocs/docs/RoleGuide/medic.md

 ### Medic

-This officer is part of the command structure and operates behind the Frontline at a casualty collection point.
+This officer is part of the command structure and operates mostly behind the frontline.
 His primary job will be patching up soldiers back to full health so they are ready to be redeployed.

 Due to the smaller size of Task Force Omega, we have chosen to let he medic be a part of the battle instead of having him behind the combat lines with a casualties collection point.
 But as we are growing this might be coming in to play more.

 It's recommended for all squad leaders to set up a casualty collection point before any attack.
 This would be  a location close to the frontline but away from any immediate danger.
-If squad size allows it it is recommended to have at least one soldier here to cover the position.
+If squad size allows it, it is recommended to have at least one soldier here to cover the position.
 Any heavy casualties are to be brought here as fast as possible.

-ideally the medic would stick close to the squad leader and would only leave his side when ordered to.
+Ideally the medic would stick close to the platoon leader and would only leave his side when ordered to.

-Evaluation phase
+#### Evaluation phase

 Alright, so the first bullets start flying and one of your fellow squad members got shot.

 The first priority should be to call out who got shot and where to your squad leader.
 Sometimes squad leaders are in a much better position to rescue wounded soldiers than a medic.
 Right after this the evaluation phase starts: is the soldier simply wounded or unconscious as well?

-Wounded
+- Wounded

- right after your figured out that the soldier is wounded another evaluation is in order:
+Right after your figured out that the soldier is wounded another evaluation is in order:
- Is the wounded soldier able to move to a safer spot himself?
+*Is the wounded soldier able to move to a safer spot himself?*
 This can be obstructed by for example heavy fire or being crippled by the wound.

-The answer to this question can easily be discovered by asking the wounded soldier.
+The answer to this question can easily be discovered by asking the wounded soldier if possible.

-Unconscious
+- Unconscious

 Right after your figured out that the soldier is unconscious, another evaluation is in order:
-Is the wounded soldier in an unsafe spot?
+*Is the wounded soldier in an unsafe spot? *
 The first order of business is to get them out of there.
 Try dragging them to cover, or let someone close to the unconscious soldier do that for you.
 Picking someone up and carrying them over to a safe spot is usually a bad idea.
-The process of getting someone on your shoulders takes way too long Under Fire, Carrying can be a good idea when you need to move an unconscious soldier from a position where you already have cover.
+The process of getting someone on your shoulders takes way too long under fire but carrying can be a good idea when you need to move an unconscious soldier from a position where you already have cover.
 A combination of both techniques can be applied as well, for example: Drag a wounded soldier from an unsafe position to cover followed up by picking them up and carrying them to a medic-post.

-Equipment:
+- Equipment:
-In this chapter we are going to discuss the actual medical process.
+In the following chapter we are going to discuss the actual medical processes.
 First we are going to discuss all the equipment you have available and after that we are going to discuss a few scenarios.

 ## CPR and AED-X-series (LifePak)